-Recent years in American legislation has focused on reducing discrimination and disparities in the Criminal Justice field.
+Recent years in American legislation has focused on reducing racial discrimination and disparities in the Criminal Justice field.
 News accounts sensationalize the issue, blurring the line between the two concepts to such an extent that many believe that the existing disparities are proof of discrimination.
-The issue is further compounded by numerous studies that seem to both prove and disprove discrimination (Crutchfield, Fernandez, & Martinez, 2010).
+The issue is further compounded by numerous studies that seem simultaneously to both prove and disprove discrimination (Crutchfield, Fernandez, &Martinez, 2010).
 The reason for the failure of these studies is twofold: First, most studies rely primarily on statistical analysis and second, most studies fail to consider the role of motive.

 Disparities in Criminal Justice

 Disparities in the justice system in America have always existed, but until the 1950s, little research was conducted to understand the reasons and ramifications for disparities in the Criminal Justice system (Crutchfield, Fernandez, &Martinez, 2010).
 In recent decades, this issue has escalated to the extent that many states and the Federal Government have considered legislation aimed at correcting the problem, if such exists (Toth, Crews, &Burton, 2008).

 Clearly to those who study the phenomena, males and African Americans are overrepresented in the prison populations, but the reasons elude researchers (MacNamara & Burns, 2009).
 One reason is that much of the focus has been entirely upon African-Americans, often resulting in emotionally charged news features that do little to solve the problem if one exists.
 Another reason is presumption and faulty logic as illustrated by Kamalu, Coulson-Clark, and Kamalu who stated,